rniwa/simple-rte/README.md

 simple-rte
 ==========

-Simple demo &amp; debugging tool for contenteditable
+Simple demo &amp; debugging tool for contenteditable.

+Just open index.html to use.